 In this article, the team at Pro X Property Management will take you through everything you need to know about squatters rights in Missouri so as to stop them on their tracks.

-Who is a Squatter in Missouri?
+Who is a Squatter?

-A squatter is someone who neither rents nor owns the property they are occupying.
+Under Missouri adverse possession laws, a squatter is someone who neither rents nor owns the property they are occupying.
 Usually, the property is either abandoned or foreclosed upon.

 What is the Difference between Squatting and Trespassing?

-Trespassing, on the other hand, is a criminal offense.
+When someone illegally crossess property lines however, it is a criminal offense.
 It occurs when someone knowingly enters another person’s property without permission.
 In Missouri, trespassing in the first degree is a class B misdemeanor.
 And, the penalty is a maximum of 6 months in the county jail and a $500 fine.

 What about a Holdover Tenant?

-A holdover tenant is also referred to as a tenant at sufferance.
+As per Missouri adverse possession laws, a holdover tenant is also referred to as a tenant at sufferance.
 They are tenants who continue living on their rental property after their lease has expired.

 The other option is to evict the tenant.
 You must first serve them with an eviction notice, specifically a notice to quit.
 If the tenant doesn’t leave, you can subject them to a lawsuit for unlawful detainer.